Skip to content

 Chlorpyrifos in Connecticut Drinking Water

-Chlorpyrifos has been detected in water systems serving 3,384 ZIP codes nationwide.
+Chlorpyrifos has been tracked across Connecticut drinking water.
 Here is what you need to know about chlorpyrifos in your drinking water and how it may affect your household.

 What Is Chlorpyrifos?